 There are 70 different trails to explore ranging from easy nature walks to strenuous mountain trails in Kentucky.
 Walk the wilderness trail and learn about the Native Americans, early settlers, and civil war soldiers that have left their mark on this land.
 To go even more in-depth into the park’s history, be sure to stop by the park’s visitor center and museum.

 Where to Stay Near Cumberland Gap National Historical Park:

 Sleep Inn & Suites Middlesboro: Check Rates on Booking.com

 Newfound Gap Road, Great Smoky Mountains

-Newfound Gap Road is the main road that winds its way through Great Smoky Mountains National Park.
+Newfound Gap Road is the main road that winds its way through the Great Smoky Mountains National Park.
 This drive is spectacular any time of year, but the shades of red and gold really bring the Smokies to life during fall in Tennessee!

 This 31-mile road winds through the Smoky Mountains past incredible mountain vistas, waterfalls, and significant landmarks throughout the park.
-There are plenty of viewpoints along the way to pull over and take in some of the most beautiful views during fall in the south!
+There are plenty of viewpoints along the way to pull over and take in some of the most beautiful views during fall in the South!